Ash has an embarrassingly deep love of all things "Mass Effect." Her favorite is the original first game.

 After ten years of Mass Effect, I've noticed that people still don't understand Aria, so I'mma break it down for you.
 Mostly because Aria—despite her obnoxious behavior—is one of my favorite characters in the Mass Effect universe.

 Before I begin, though, I just want to point out that I find Aria equal parts annoying and awesome.
 Probably because she (and possibly Samara as well) is clearly set up to be the antithesis of Liara.
 In Mass Effect 2, you have to go to both Aria and Liara (who hate each other, I might add) for help, and you rely on both of them for information, and the writers push really hard for you to like them and think they are badass . . . which is kind of what makes them both exhausting.

 Still, I enjoyed Aria for what she brought to the games as a female character.
 It's just a shame about her outfit.

-Before Shepard comes along, Aria is basically the most powerful being in the galaxy, and she has gone unchallenged for 1,000 years.
+Before Shepard came along, Aria was basically the most powerful being in the galaxy, and she went unchallenged for 1,000 years.